All Episodes

 He can hardly remember his name.

-This is this is very true.
+But this is very true.

 Or where the bathroom is.

-Um, but uh it's it it's it's really hit rock bottom for Joe.
+But it's really hit rock bottom for Joe.

-Obviously, getters a hot uh a hot story, and I'm in the social media business.
+And I'm in the social media business.

-And um, you know, we've seen a lot of different platforms try and fail.
+And, you know, we've seen a lot of different platforms try and fail.

-Um, I wouldn't call Gab a failure, for example, but I think that what a lot of platforms have done in the free speech space is that they've um done a really good job of getting new users because there's like a protest sign up that happens with this mass censorship that we see on big tech.
+I wouldn't call Gab a failure, for example, but I think that what a lot of platforms have done in the free speech space is that they've done a really good job of getting new users because there's like a protest sign up that happens with this mass censorship that we see on big tech.

-But the struggle is keeping those users engaged, and that's something that I've noticed has been a difference about getter versus these other alternative platforms is somehow you keep you've found a way to get people to some greater extent to keep logging back in and actually checking their profiles, engaging and commenting.
+And that's something that I've noticed has been a difference about Getter versus these other alternative platforms is somehow you keep, you found a way to get people to some greater extent to keep logging back in and actually checking their profiles, engaging and commenting.

 Well, great question.

-Number one, I want to make sure that the tech, the user interface was just as good, if not better than anything Silicon Valley had.
+Number one, I want to make sure that the tech, the user interface was just as good, if not better, than anything Silicon Valley had.

-Because again, to your point, you can get that protest visit of people saying, okay, I'll download the app, I'll come check it out.
+Because again, to your point, you can get that protest visit of people saying, okay, I'll download the app.

-So, number one, we had to have the first rate tech to be able to pull this off.
+So number one, we had to have the first rate tech to be able to pull this off.

-And then as I started researching things, what I found out is whether it's uh renegade governments, whether it's big tech trying to shut down voices in other countries as well.
+And then as I started researching things, what I found out is whether it's renegade governments, whether it's big tech trying to shut down voices in other countries as well, everyone across the planet is facing this frustration and challenge with the censorship of free speech.

-And so, number one, make sure we have the tech.
+And so number one, make sure we have the tech.

-Number two, make sure it's truly a global platform and not just about the US.
+Number two, make sure it's truly a global platform and not just about the U.S. And those are two things we stayed focused on.

 I think it's really helped us to grow.

-Well, congratulations on uh on your user growth.
+Well, congratulations on your user growth.

 Another good question.